 Neonatal Intensive Care Unit

-We are happy to announce the construction of our new Neonatal Intensive Care Unit (NICU) is underway thanks to a fundraising effort led by Kadlec Foundation.
-Current NICU patients are being cared for in Kadlec's Don and Lori Watts Pediatric Unit until construction is complete on the renovated NICU in late 2014.
-The new unit will be 15,000 square feet and will accommodate 27 beds including private areas for parents and families.
-To find out how you can contribute to the cause, visit www.kadlec.org/foundation_old.
+We are happy to announce the opening of our new Neonatal Intensive Care Unit (NICU).
+Thanks to a fundraising effort led by Kadlec Foundation.
+The new unit is 15,000 square feet and has 27 bassinets including private areas for parents and families.

 The unit is designed to ensure babies get the highest quality care possible.
 Each isolette has its own lighting controls, rooms have been soundproofed to assure a quiet environment, plus much of the equipment is the most sophisticated on the market.